If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 Key benefits of membership programs

-2. Low barrier to entry – paying lower monthly fees for access to support is much less intimidating than joining high-ticket, time-bound programs especially in economic uncertainty.
+- Low barrier to entry: Paying lower monthly fees for access to a high-value community is much less intimidating than joining high-ticket, time-bound programs—especially in times of economic uncertainty.

-Technology businesses are very aware of this growing trend – in a 2020 survey of senior finance executives, more than 50% of respondents said at least 40% of their organizations’ revenues were recurring, sold via a subscription model (CFO).
+Technology businesses are very aware of this growing trend.
+In fact, in a 2020 survey of senior finance executives, more than 50% of respondents said at least 40% of their organizations’ revenues were recurring, sold via a subscription model (CFO).

 Now you know the value of serving your clients through a membership model, let’s look at how to keep them.